jakeread/clank-fxy-controller/log/clank-cz-controller-log.md

 - what's stress test jogging: what's up with this "recieved ... for unregistered query... ?" business? polling is using network bandwidth, more stuff showing up...
 I think this is the desire to make a more-robust network. fuzz testing, flow control that rocks, etc. a challenge

+## 2021 01 23

+Heater controllers now, notes in the heater circuit page, likely.

 ## 2021 01 22

 Have today, tomorrow, sunday, to wrap this up.